manjotmb20/Rdatasets/doc/survival/rst/transplant.rst

 individual patient's risk and need, assessments of which are regularly updated while a patient is on the waiting list.
 The overall organ shortage remains acute, however.

+The ``transplant`` data set was a version used early in the analysis, ``transplant2`` has several additions and corrections, and was the final data set and matches the paper.

 References
 ~~~~~~~~~~